n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.n8ntrigger.md

+---
+title: n8n Trigger node - n8n Documentation
+description: Documentation for the n8n Trigger node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # n8n Trigger

 The n8n Trigger node gets triggered when the n8n instance is started or restarted.
 The n8n Trigger node can be used to notify when the n8n instance starts.